-The external application will be launched under root privileges.
+The external application will be launched under root privileges if mapper user is not specified.

 You can use timeout to set the time limit for the external application to exit.
 The allowed value range is 1 to 3600 seconds, and the default value is 15 seconds.
 If the application hangs, Tectia Server will not kill it.